Engee documentation

 )

-After executing the code, you will automatically get a graph of the sine and cosine signals:
+After executing the code, you will automatically receive a graph of the sine and cosine signals.:

-Customise Graph - customise the graph display according to your preferences.
+Customize the Graph — Customize the graph display according to your preferences.

-A more detailed list of attributes for graph settings is presented in Attributes.
+A more detailed list of attributes for chart settings is provided in Attributes.

 using Plots